thisisrandy/catan-randomizer/README.md

 custom scenarios will eventually be supported.
 Currently supported scenarios are as follows:

+- _The Rivers of Catan_: As described in the manual.
 - _The Rivers & Lakes of Catan_: Combination of _Rivers_ & _Fishermen_ scenarios.
   Fishing tiles aren't supported yet.
 As the 2 & 12 chits go unused, if either of those numbers are rolled or drawn from the Event Card stack, distribute